AutoAtlas: Neural Network for 3D Unsupervised Partitioning and Representation Learning: Introduction

 The brain as a complex organ adds another difficult challenge because of its detailed anatomical organization.
 With respect to tissue structure, the brain contains cortical gray matter, white matter, subcortical gray matter, and the ventricles.
 We exclude the bone of the skull in this list because tools exist to extract the brain from the skull within MRI.
 Beyond the tissue types, regions of the cortical and subcortical gray matter are known to be tuned to specific functional tasks, for example, related to performing motor or visual tasks \cite{Eickhoff2018-wc}.
 Indeed, the interplay between the spatial organization of the brain and its function is a central theme in neuroscience, where it is known that the anatomical regions in the brain perform distinct tasks \cite{Bassett2017-cb}.
 Because of this, invariance to spatial location of learned image features may be an undesired effect for representation learning of brain imagery.
 All of this organization can be incorporated in representations computed from MRI.
 One key challenge, therefore, is the construction of representations which are sensitive to the spatial layout of the brain.

 In this paper, we present AutoAtlas, which is a data-driven and fully unsupervised approach for constructing representations of volumetric imagery that simultaneously performs partitioning of the volume and feature extraction of each partition.
 This is accomplished by encouraging the representation to adhere to spatial constraints in the loss function.
 The result is a novel approach to representation learning for 3D volumes that directly associates spatial partitions with learned representations, and we demonstrate the utility of this approach in an empirical prediction task.
 We utilize data from the Human Connectome Project to train the models, which has released a dataset of healthy young adults (HCP-YA) that includes approximately 1,200 subjects along with static measures such as prior health history, emotional processing, cognitive performance, and motor skills \cite{Van_Essen2013-xf, Glasser2016-kr, Smith2013-vw, Barch2013-wy, Van_Essen2012-cf}.
+We use the output of the minimal processing pipeline as specified by the HCP-YA documentation \cite{glasser2013minimal}.
+For this work, we utilized T1 MRI volumes in native volume space.
 An IRB exemption was obtained through the LLNL Institutional Review Board for use of the HCP-YA data.

-AutoAtlas simultaneously learns a partition that correspond across subjects and features associated with each partition.
+AutoAtlas simultaneously learns partitions that correspond across subjects and features associated with each partition.
 This is accomplished by a connected pair of neural network architectures: one that predicts partition labels in the input volume, and another that compresses the information within each partition.
 The approach does not require any manual labeling or secondary partitioning of the volumes and therefore operates in a fully unsupervised setting.
 We show examples of the resulting partitions and quantify its stability across patients by anchoring to tissue segmentations.